-Under the US Foreign Corrupt Practices Act1 (FCPA), the UK Bribery Act,2 and many other laws, a company can be held liable not only for the corrupt actions of its employees, but also a third party's actions when that third party acts on its behalf.
-The FCPA, for example, contemplates enforcement actions when a bribe or offer of something of value is made to a foreign government official "for the purpose of obtaining or retaining business for or with, or directing business to, any person," including where the bribe or offer is made indirectly through a third party.3
+that third party acts on its behalf.
+The FCPA, for example, contemplates enforcement actions when a bribe or offer of something of value is made to a foreign government official "for the purpose of obtaining or retaining business for or with, or directing business to, any person," including where the bribe or offer is made indirectly through a third party.

 Companies should therefore be vigilant in selecting and monitoring third parties that act on their behalf.
-For most companies, this means developing and implementing a rigorous third-party due diligence program to properly identify, mitigate, and respond to the specific risks associated with the use of their third parties.
-This Advisory outlines the key legal considerations and practical steps companies can take to protect themselves from undue risks in working with third parties.
+For most companies, this means developing and implementing a rigorous third party due diligence program to properly identify, mitigate, and respond to the specific risks associated with the use of their third parties.
+This article outlines the key legal considerations and practical steps companies can take to protect themselves from undue risks in working with third parties.